 Through the normalizing discourse of choral pedagogy, power over the singers is granted to the director.
-According to Foucault, discourse "a conversation with a specific vocabulary that intentionally creates ignorance as well as knowledge" is a performance of power.
+According to Foucault, discourse - a conversation with a specific vocabulary that intentionally creates ignorance as well as knowledge - is a performance of power.
 Therefore, discourse is invested with interests that have material effects on the social body (Foucault, 1978; Bartkey, 1988).
 For example, surrounding the conventions of choral pedagogy is a pervasive discourse that privileges male culture.
 Historically, choral music has been organized almost exclusively around the contributions, achievements, and advancement of men.
+Discourse is powerful.
+As it creates a specific practice, it also creates a means to silence alternatives (e.g., female versus male composers).
+It is this same hegemonic insistence that prevents alternative practices from being accepted within choral pedagogy.

 Male composers, performers, and conductors have received central attention in historical and theoretical analysis of music.
 The canonized contributions of these historians and theoreticians, most of whom were men, created the standards by which music is judged worthy of study and performance.
 By promoting this specific version of history, men have tightly controlled the meaning-making system within music; consequently, the dominant discourse in music is partial to male culture.
 Further, discourse concerning what is considered "quality" music, how music is thought about and listened to, and how music is talked about in terms of appreciation and aesthetics has been crafted in large part by men and serves primarily the interests of male culture.

 The following is an example of how this litany of male achievement has established a prohibitive discourse that prevents the "body" of female musicians from fully participating in music.
 More women composers emerged in Italy between 1566-1700 than in any previous period in the history of Western music, because society considered the study of music appropriate for well-bred young girls and suitable for those entering religious orders.
 From their study, many women began to compose but were excluded from full participation in the musical mainstream by a strict policy, sanctioned by sacred and secular institutions, against hiring women (Bowers, 1986).
-Historians and theoreticians have named these women and their compositions "naïve" and proclaimed them unable to match standards achieved by male composers of that era.
+Historians and theoreticians have named these women and their compositions "naive" and proclaimed them unable to match standards achieved by male composers of that era.
 This discourse has succeeded in excluding these Italian women from full participation in music making.

 Discourse is powerful.
-As it creates a specific practice, it also creates a means to silence alternative (e.g., female versus male composers).
+As it creates a specific practice, it also creates a means to silence alternatives (e.g., female versus male composers).
 It is this same hegemonic insistence that prevents alternative practices from being accepted within choral pedagogy.
 Through the efforts of feminist musicologists operating within alternative discourses, these compositions and knowledge of their social and historical environment have been made available for study and performance.
 The dominant discourse continues to represent these compositions as substandard to the canon produced by males by maintaining a context in which the two canons are continuously compared.